The UroLift® System is a minimally invasive treatment for enlarged prostate.

 - A minimally invasive option that may provide welcome relief involves the UroLift® System.

-- This approach to BPH treatment that does not require cutting or the removal of tissue.
+- This approach to BPH treatment does not require cutting or the removal of tissue.

 How UroLift® Works